sawyer-shi/dify-plugins-flow_map/README.md

 ## Description

-A powerful flowchart generation plugin that converts Markdown and Mermaid syntax to beautiful, intelligent flowcharts with advanced layout optimization and branch-aware positioning.
+A powerful flowchart generation plugin that converts Mermaid syntax to beautiful, intelligent flowcharts with advanced layout optimization and branch-aware positioning.

 ## ✨ Key Features